KCL-BMEIS/OOP/week7A.md

 # Run-time polymorphism

-We can then provide a derived class to exponential fitting:
+We can then represent our exponential fitting problem by deriving from `ProblemBase`:

 ```
 class Exponential : public ProblemBase {